GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 ![Screenshot of index.html with highlighted script tag in the head.](index.png)

-Two magic words that can unblock the parser are:
+Two magic attributes can unblock the parser when added to the script tag:

 * [`async`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-async) ensures that scripts download in the background and execute **at the first opportunity** after they finish downloading.